 - Funding request meets eligible project and expense requirements

-- Request includes proof of $5,000 cash match for grant request
+- Request includes proof of $5,000 cash match per city or county partnering on the application for grant request

 - Project duration does not exceed contract period